 Helping to implement Scotland’s Data Vision

 We are working with Scottish Government to help implement their ambitious data vision for Scotland.
-This has been sighted by McKinsey as world-leading policy thinking.
+This has been cited by McKinsey as world-leading policy thinking.
 SG’s objective is to champion, and unleash across Scotland, trustworthy uses of data for public benefit.
 There are ten guiding principles described in their vision.
 They include:

 Innovation: Support effective and timely research that brings different data sets together easily and with minimal bureaucracy.
 This will enable more responsive service development, contribute to Scotland’s reputation for research and development, attract business and make Scotland the “come to place” for innovation in data science and analysis.